angad664/Kaggle-Time-Series-Analysis/README.md

 # Kaggle-Time-Series-Analysis
-Build a model to forecast the demand(passenger traffic) in Airplanes
+Build a model to forecast the demand(passenger traffic) in Airplanes.
+Used ARIMA model